-Highbury Triangle, which is expected to get underway by mid-2021, will enable Kāinga Ora to replace several ageing complexes across Avondale and Blockhouse Bay.
+Highbury Triangle, which is expected to be completed in stages from late-2023 to mid-2024, and will enable Kāinga Ora to replace several ageing complexes across Avondale and Blockhouse Bay.
 This will free up five hectares of land for new Government housing.
 We will be exploring options for the best use of this land.

 Page updated: 17 June 2020